pahimar/Equivalent-Exchange-3/README.md

 	* Create an account.
   * Scroll to the top of this page, login at the top-right, and then click `Clone to Windows/Mac` near the top-left of the page.
   * You should see Github flash and `pahimar/Equivalent-Exchange-3` appear.
 (The local repository on Windows defaults to `C:\Users\(username)\Documents\GitHub\Equivalent-Exchange-3`, you can change it if you want but then you have to find it again on Github).
 5. Create an empty directory for EE3 development.
-This directory is refernced as `mcdev` from now on.
+This directory is referenced as `mcdev` from now on.
 It can be where you cloned EE3, but it'll be a little messy.

 #### Setup MCP (Tested on Linux and Windows)